abentley/oaf/README.md

 # Oaf, a nicer Git

 Oaf is a Git client that brings a more user-friendly CLI to Git.
+It is a wrapper around the git binary.

 It's based on the following ideas: